ethereum/EIPs/EIPS/eip-versioning-scheme-for-eips.md

 Tooling SHOULD be added to the ethereum/EIPs repository that checks that the CHANGELOG is updated and that the version number in the metadata header matches the latest version number in the CHANGELOG.

+EIPS that have dependencies on other EIPS SHOULD include the version of the dependency in the metadata "requires" field.

 ## Rationale

 <!--